 Get a gold star.
 Arrive early

 When you had your interview, it was most likely during the day in between rush hour.
 So it might have only taken twenty minutes to get there without traffic, but if you work at rush hour times you'll want to plan ahead.
 You can never go wrong with being early, so give yourself an extra twenty minutes or so.
-Don’t be like me.

 Write that down

 You'll get a lot of information on the first day.
 Meeting new people and remembering their names, plus learning all the new rules.